sagarreddypatil/portfolio-website/posts/projects/raytracer.md

 ---
-title: "Raytracer in Rust"
+title: "Ray tracer in Rust"
-summary: "or how I learned a lot more about statistics than I thought I wanted to"
+summary: "or how to trick yourself into learning some statistics"
 coverImage: "/assets/raytrace.png"
 order: -2
 ---

 The cover image is rendered for 512 samples per pixel, 1280x720, and took about 2 minutes to render.
-It was tonemapped in Blender's compositor.
+It was tone-mapped in Blender's compositor.

 For comparison, here's the exact same scene rendered with Blender Cycles at 32 samples, 1280x720, which took 11.46 seconds: